AnnJohn/standard-files-in-all-curriculum-lessons/README.md

 The files will be created and the only thing that you'll have to update is the .learn file in Github.

 ## The .learn file

+This file is written using YAML, a human readable data serialization format.
+You can read more about YAML [here](http://docs.ansible.com/ansible/YAMLSyntax.html).
+It's important to note the `:` after the grouping name.
+It's equally important to not the space between the `-` and the tag or language name.
+Without this space, the piece of  curriculum can't be added to track on Learn.co.

 There are three categories of tags.
 One is simply called tags.
 Another is language, and the last is resources.
 Our ultimate goal with these tags is to make curriculum standardized and easily searchable.
 For now, here are some general tips for tagging.